ionic-team/ionic-docs/src/pages/angular/config.md

 })
 ```

-This example allows you to set an entirely different configuration based upon the platform, falling back to a default config if no platforms match.
+Finally, this example allows you to accumulate a config object based upon different platform requirements:

 ```typescript
 import { isPlatform, IonicModule } from '@ionic/angular';